bahmutov/cypress-examples/docs/index.md

 ## The newsletter

-Every month I write and send a newsletter [Cypress Tips & Tricks](https://cypresstips.substack.com/) with a few main news and learning resources.
+Every month I write and send a newsletter <a href="https://cypresstips.substack.com/">Cypress Tips & Tricks</a> with a few main news and learning resources.
 You can subscribe, it is absolutely free.